Descarga la app

 Learn the signs of choking and gagging and more about choking first aid in our free guides, Infant Rescue and Toddler Rescue.

-No, not in the United States and other regions, but mustard seed is designated as a common allergen in Canada, Europe, and India.
-In fact, it is considered the 4th most common food allergen in France, where mustard is a common ingredient in cooking.
+No, mustard seed is not considered a common allergen worldwide (nor in the United States).
+However, mustard seed is designated as an allergen of regional importance in Canada, Europe (including the UK), the Gulf States, and a number of Asian countries including Bangladesh, Kazakhstan, and Russia.
+In fact, mustard is considered the 4th most common food allergen in France, where it is a common ingredient in cooking.
 Note that certain spice blends that feature mustard seed may also contain other common food allergens, so make sure to read labels thoroughly.
 Mustard allergy has been reported to result in a variety of allergic reactions, ranging from rashes to respiratory and severe life-threatening reactions (anaphylaxis).

 Mustard seed is a part of the cruciferous vegetable family and individuals who are allergic or sensitive to other members of the cruciferous family, such as kale and broccoli, could theoretically be sensitive to mustard seed as well.
 Individuals with Oral Allergy Syndrome (also known as pollen food allergy syndrome), and in particular, those with sensitivities to mugwort pollen, may also be sensitive to mustard seed.
 Oral Allergy Syndrome typically results in short-lived itching, tingling, or burning in the mouth and is unlikely to result in a dangerous reaction.